capital-american/Capital-American-Shaman/src/pages/products/index.md

 ---
-heading: Great coffee with a conscience
+heading: Buy with confidence
 path: /products
 templateKey: product-page
-title: Our Coffee
+title: Our Products
-image: /img/jumbotron.jpg
+image: /img/product-page-main.jpg
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: Taking or using a CBD enriched product can enhance your body’s ability to maintain balance and manage occasional stress.
+It is also known to have many beneficial properties and is particularly effective for supporting focus and maintaining health and well-being.
 intro:
   blurbs:
     - image: /img/water-soluble-full-spectrum-hemp-oil.jpg